-where $\mu_{\chi e}$ is the DM-electron reduced mass.
-Since the initial energy of the DM particle can be written in terms of its velocity ($E_{\chi} = \gamma m_{\chi} = m_{\chi}/\sqrt{1 - v^2}$), we can now plug eq.~(\ref{eq:cross_section_iso}) into eq.~(\ref{eq:general_rate}) to obtain the rate of DM-electron scattering in the detector material.
+Since the initial energy of the DM particle can be written in terms of its velocity ($E_{\chi} = \gamma m_{\chi} = m_{\chi}/\sqrt{1 - v^2}$), we can now plug Eq.~(\ref{eq:cross_section_iso}) into Eq.~(\ref{eq:general_rate}) to obtain the rate of DM-electron scattering in the detector material.

-For non-relativistic DM in the halo, we can assume the energy and momentum transfer are negligible compared to the DM mass, and eq.~(\ref{eq:v_min}) ensures that $q \gg \omega$.
-In this limit, $H_{A'} \approx 4 m_{\chi}^2$ for both types of mediators, and eq.~(\ref{eq:cross_section_iso}) simplifies to
+For nonrelativistic DM in the halo, we can assume the energy and momentum transfer are negligible compared to the DM mass, and Eq.~(\ref{eq:v_min}) ensures that $q \gg \omega$.
+In this limit, $H_{A'} \approx 4 m_{\chi}^2$ for both types of mediators, and Eq.~(\ref{eq:cross_section_iso}) simplifies to